 How Studying Online for the Executive Assessment Works

-We believe that our approach to online instruction provides a more effective and intuitive experience than anything else in the online test prep market.
+We believe that our approach to online instruction provides a more intuitive experience than anything else in the online test prep market regardless of price.
 After each session, which you have the option to record in full for later review, our students receive that day's whiteboard filled with notes and tips specifically tailored for them to refer to forever.
 The example video below reflects a GMAT tutoring session, but the Executive Assessment exam consists of the exact same types of questions as the GMAT.

-- Recent study and preparation specifically for the new Executive Assessment exam
+- Experienced tutors for the SAT, GRE, GMAT and Executive Assessment exam

 Additional Resources To Help You Prepare for the EA and/or GMAT